edupaulos/edupaulos/README.md

 ## Hey! :wave:

-I'm currenly working with Gitlab.
-See my projects in:  [Gitlab - Eduardo Paulos](https://gitlab.com/edu_paulos)

-See you there!

 <!---
 Edix96/Edix96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.